massivemadness/Fragula/README.md

 ### Multiple BackStacks

-Currently multiple backstacks is not supported, which means you can’t safely use extensions such as `BottomNavigationView.setupWithNavController(...)` without losing your current backstack.
+Currently multiple backstacks is **not supported**, which means you can’t safely use extensions such as `setupWithNavController(...)` without losing your current backstack.

+This issue affects both `BottomNavigationView` and `NavigationView` widgets.

+---

-### Swipe Direction
+## Swipe Direction

 If you want to change the direction of swipe gesture, you can do that by setting `app:swipeDirection="..."` manually in your navigation container.
 This example below sets up